 Starting Dahlias Indoors from Seed – Don’t Be Intimidated!

-Dahlias offer breathtaking beauty in the garden or spilling over a vase.
-Starting dahlias indoors from seed ended up being one of my absolute favorite things last year.
+Can you imagine growing a show-stopping dahlia from seed?!
+Starting dahlias indoors from seed is easier than you might expect, and it’s one of my absolute favorite things to experiment with in the garden.
 Such an impressive flower comes from such an unimposing seed.

-Last year (2021) was our first time growing dahlias at all.
+The first time we grew dahlias was in 2021.
 I was very excited to experience the whole process from planting dahlia tubers and seeds to dahlia seed collection.

 At first, I was a little intimidated, I’ll admit.
 I had seen the beauty of other gardeners’ dahlias all over Instagram.